alextanhongpin/clean-architecture-learn/repository.md

 - why shouldn't we start the transaction at this layer?
    - Simple, if we do this, we cannot chain it with other repository methods
    - It makes testing harder, it is harder to override the transaction or will lead to nested transaction
+- do i need repository for the reason of enabling swapping or db or mocking of db?
+Nope, both is not a strong reason to have repository layer because you need to test your queries against your external store/remote data anyway (not necessarily sql).
+But repository do hide the complexity of the query and make it reusable.
 - repository has its own dto model, which will map back to the domain model. the mapping is done in the repository layer. https://softwareengineering.stackexchange.com/questions/404076/domain-vs-entities-model-domain-driven-design-ddd

 ## About persistence